Vietnam.vn - Nền tảng quảng bá Việt Nam

 On May 30, Master, Doctor Nguyen Cong Van, Head of the Department of Cardiology, Xuyen A Long An General Hospital, said the patient was diagnosed with acute inferior myocardial infarction, complications of cardiogenic shock, and bradyarrhythmia.

-Immediately afterwards, the patient's blood pressure was stabilized, and he was quickly taken to the interventional room, where a temporary pacemaker was placed to maintain his heart rhythm and coronary angiography was performed.
-The result was that the patient had a complete blockage of the middle section of the right coronary artery.
-The patient was successfully aspirated and stented.
+Immediately after that, the patient's blood pressure was stabilized, he was quickly taken to the vascular intervention room, a temporary pacemaker was placed to maintain the heart rate, and a coronary angiogram was performed.
+The result was that the patient had a complete blockage in the middle of the right coronary artery.
+The patient was successfully aspirated and a stent was placed.
 After the procedure, the patient was stable and discharged after 5 days of treatment.

 Nam thanh niên bị nhồi máu cơ tim sau khi uống rượu - Ảnh 1.